GM & ACDelco Car Batteries

 Don't place items, especially metal, on the battery.

 Using improper tools to fix or dismantle the battery can cause serious, irreparable damage.

-As a part of your regular maintenance routine, you, or your Kipp Scott GMC Cadillac Buick service expert should thoroughly inspect your vehicle's wiper blades.
+As a part of your regular maintenance routine, you, or your Kipp Scott GMC Buick service expert should thoroughly inspect your vehicle's wiper blades.
 We check your windshield wipers and rear wiper blades as part of our Multi-Point Vehicle Inspection.

 If your wiper blades are worn, you may notice that they: